WCSCourses/ViralBioinfAsia2022/Modules/Consensus-and-variant-calling-theory-and-practical.md

   dengue-consensus-full.fq
   -----------------------------------------------------------------------

->Finally, we will again use an ugly hack to rename the header of your
+>Finally, we will again use a quick hack to rename the header of your
 >output file:

   -----------------------------------------------------------------------